ABOUT Lymphoma - Symptoms, Causes and Treatment

 · Difficulty breathing

-The initial symptom of lymphoma may be swollen glands
+The initial symptom of lymphoma may be swollen glands in the neck or armpits.
+Other signs and symptoms are often similar to other types of cancer.

 People are often concerned about the likelihood of getting lymphoma.